 Change it Up:

-Best 2 out of 3 wins.
-You can imagine the fun and laughter that occurs with these wacky takes on classic games.
+Best two out of three wins!
+These games are full of fun and laughter with their wacky twists.
 And as an added bonus, snacking on the game pieces is totally allowed and sometimes makes the game more challenging.
 The winners of the Popcorn Games get to be first in creating their after game snack!

 Creating a build-your-own snack ensures that everyone gets exactly what they want.
 Gather some of your favorite popcorn and mix-ins.
-My personal favorite mix-in is chocolate covered raisins.
-Set it all up buffet style then start with a generous JOLLY TIME Pop Corn base.
+My personal favorite mix-in is chocolate covered raisins or Caramel M&Ms. Set it up buffet style and start with a generous popcorn base.
 Add your mix-ins and enjoy.
 If you really want to mix everything together well, pile everything in a paper bag, fold it shut, and shake!
-Discover more great recipes from JOLLY TIME Pop Corn on Facebook.

-Not only did we have lots of laughs and happy tummies when it was all over, we made some great memories as a family.
-The frustrations melted away and we talked about the fun while we ate our delicious snack.
-In fact, the kids loved the undivided attention and games so much, they begged for us to do it again the next day.
+Not only will you have lots of laughs and happy tummies when it was all over, you will make some great memories as a family.
+Let the frustrations melt away as you talk about the fun and eat your delicious snack.
+Our kids loved the undivided attention and games so much, they begged for us to do it again the next day.
 So we did.